 SO, in answer to your first problem...TITLES.
 Tell your readers what problem you are solving in EVERY newsletter title.
 Life is full of problems...and your newsletters should be full of solutions.
 Like I said...make sure, in that short headline, you are telling them the exact problem you are solving for them!

-Issue #2: Being classified as a “promotional” email by Gmail.
+problem #2: Being classified as "promotional" by gmail.

 While this is GREAT for organizing and cutting down on the hundreds of emails you might get in a day...as a newsletter SENDER, it decreased the chances of your email being seen DRAMATICALLY.